 The Karuna Center for Mindful Engagement

 Wendy Wood, PhD and Thaïs Mazur, PhD, are the co-founders of The Karuna Center for Mindful Engagement.
-They are social scientists, leaders in organizations, veteran practitioners, and authors, and have dedicated their careers to work in the fields of organizational and community development, research and education, health care, and peace building.
-Dr. Wood and Dr. Mazur have lectured and led workshops and retreats internationally on leadership through mindful engagement and social systems transformation; social, environmental, and occupational justice; mind body medicine; trauma and peace building; and conflict engagement.
+They are social scientists, leaders in organizations, veteran practitioners, and authors, and have dedicated their careers to work in the fields of organizational and community development, research and education, health care, conflict resolution and peace building.
+Dr. Wood and Dr. Mazur have lectured and led workshops and retreats internationally on leadership through mindful engagement; social systems transformation; social, environmental, and occupational justice; mind body medicine; trauma and peace building; and conflict resolution and engagement.

-Along with their work in for profit and public benefit corporations, they have collaborated with international groups including Mediators Beyond Borders International, The Parliament of World’s Religions, The World Missions Council, Bioneers, Food Policy Council, Housing First, Indivisible Project, The Mind & Life Institute, Office of Hawaiian Affairs, Action Network, Fukushima Kids Project, The Peace Gong, Impact Foundry, Ocean Conservation Research, Amnesty International, Child Trauma Academy, Buddhist Peace Fellowship, Bat Shalom, Coalition of Women for a Just Peace, The Garden Project, Resologics, Young Women’s Leadership Conference, and prominent academic institutions.
+Along with their work in for profit and public benefit corporations, they have collaborated with international social impact organizations including Mediators Beyond Borders International, The Parliament of World’s Religions, The World Missions Council, Bioneers, Food Policy Council, Housing First, Indivisible Project, The Mind & Life Institute, Office of Hawaiian Affairs, Action Network, Fukushima Kids Project, The Peace Gong, Impact Foundry, Greenpeace, The Center for Dispute Resolution, Compassion Institute, Ocean Conservation Research, Amnesty International, Child Trauma Academy, Buddhist Peace Fellowship, Bat Shalom, Coalition of Women for a Just Peace, The Garden Project, Resologics, Young Women’s Leadership Conference, and prominent academic institutions.
 They are founding members of The Human Science Institute.